 By: Robert S. Schwartz, Esq.

 Section 2202 provides relief from what would otherwise be adverse tax consequences of a worker using accumulated retirement benefits as a source of cash to pay bills.
-This relief extends to an individual’s current retirement account, as well as any IRA account an individual might have, which is typically the result of a “rollover” from a previous employer retirement account.
+This relief extends to an individual’s current retirement account, as well as any IRA account an individual might have, which is typically the result of a “rollover” from a prior employer retirement account.
 Basically, Congress is allowing up to $100,000 penalty-free coronavirus-related distributions during 2020.
 Also, retirement plan administrators or IRA custodians need not withhold 20% of a distribution as an income tax prepayment on qualifying distributions.
 For a worker having a contribution oriented retirement plan account, as well as a worker having a rollover IRA, distributions are income taxable and ordinarily, premature distributions, i.e., pre-age 59 ?, draw a 10% penalty.
-The 10% penalty exceptions, such as the “hardship exception,” are complex enough to make one’s head spin.
+The 10% penalty exceptions, notably the “hardship exception,” are complex enough to make one’s head spin.
 Section 2202 is more focused.

-A coronavirus-related distribution means one or more 2020 distributions totaling not more than $100,000 from an eligible retirement plan account and/or an IRA made to (1) an individual who is diagnosed with the virus SARS–CoV–2 or with coronavirus disease 2019 (COVID–19) by a test approved by the Centers for Disease Control and Prevention, or, (2) an individual whose spouse or a dependent is so diagnosed, or (3) an individual “who experiences adverse financial consequences as a result of being quarantined, being furloughed or laid off or having work hours reduced due to such virus or disease, being unable to work due to lack of child care due to such virus or disease, closing or reducing hours of a business owned or operated by the individual due to such virus or disease.…” Let’s denominate these as “The Three Ways.”
+A coronavirus-related distribution means one or more 2020 distributions totaling not more than $100,000 from an eligible retirement plan account and/or an IRA made to (1) an individual who is diagnosed with the virus SARSCoV2 or with coronavirus disease 2019 (COVID19) by a test approved by the Centers for Disease Control and Prevention, or, (2) an individual whose spouse or a dependent is so diagnosed, or (3) an individual “who experiences adverse financial consequences as a result of being quarantined, being furloughed or laid off or having work hours reduced due to such virus or disease, being unable to work due to lack of child care due to such virus or disease, closing or reducing hours of a business owned or operated by the individual due to such virus or disease. ” Let’s denominate these as “The Three Ways.”

 Section 2202 also allows for extra retirement plan contributions to the extent that they do not exceed 2020 coronavirus-related distributions and to the extent that they are made within thirty-six (36) months after the first distribution.
 The simple way to meet this rule is to plan for a single 2020 distribution in order to carry the family through 2020.
-For example, a June 1, 2020, $50,000 distribution can be turned into $50,000 of additional retirement account contributions made one or more times by May 31, 2023.
+For example, a July 1, 2020, $50,000 distribution can be turned into $50,000 of additional retirement account contributions made one or more times by June 31, 2023.
 Maybe a pay raise or bonus or a better paying job will come along and allow for additional contributions.
 Who knows?

 For account owners who satisfy one of The Three Ways, Section 2202 also increases the limit for retirement account borrowing from the current lower of vested account balance or $50,000 to the lower of vested account balance or $100,000.
 However, any and all loans must be taken by September 23, 2020, unless Congress in later coronavirus relief legislation extends the borrowing period.
 Section 2202 also allows for a one-year deferral of the payback due date for retirement plan loans becoming due between March 27 and December 31, 2020, if the plan sponsor and trustees agree.
 In this regard, they are required by other laws to limit plan borrowing in the best interests of all plan participants.
 The foregoing summary does not address every nuance of Section 2202.
 More comprehensive Section 2202 guidance can be found in Notice 2020-50.